One month free — 20 contractor spots, then they're gone.

 Do Atlanta plumbers need a license?

 Yes.
 Plumbing work in Georgia requires an active state Master Plumber or Journeyman Plumber license.
-ContractShield verifies every Atlanta plumber's license number with the Georgia State Construction Industry Licensing Board before they can submit a bid.
+ContractShield collects every Atlanta plumber's license number for your review before they can submit a bid — homeowners can confirm active status directly with the Georgia State Construction Industry Licensing Board.

 How much does a water heater replacement cost in Atlanta?